slash-aech/Medical-IoT-Authorization-and-Middleware-Simulation/readme.md

-# Verbose System Analysis (`verbose.cpp`)
+# Three Point System Analysis (`tps.cpp`)

-This project simulates verbose, a distributed authentication protocol using AES encryption, mimicking real-world LAN or IoT environments with configurable delays, failures, and concurrency.
+This project simulates tps, a distributed authentication protocol using AES encryption, mimicking real-world LAN or IoT environments with configurable delays, failures, and concurrency.
 It is designed to help you benchmark and analyze the performance and reliability of a token-based authentication system under various simulated network and hardware conditions.

 ---